nzhenev/llm-humanlike-dialogue-simulation/README.md

 | **Linear Replay** | Maintain "current state" |
 | **Verbose Spirals** | Stay focused |

-## Real Conversation Process

-### Continuously Updating Mental Summary

-- Humans don't repeatedly go through entire conversation history in their minds
-- Instead, they maintain a dynamic "current understanding" and update conclusions based on new information
-- Past details fade or disappear, but key conclusions and constraints persist

-### Keyword-Triggered Recall

-- When someone says "that thing we discussed earlier"
-- We perform fuzzy searches of recent memory for relevant information
-- Only retrieve specific details when triggered by reference keywords

 ## Filtering Trumps Memory

 **Cognitive Burden of Perfect Memory**